alexvoss/mkdocs-material-fork/docs/insiders/sponsoring-tiers.md

 sponsorship level at any time.

   [^1]:
-    A project is defined as a folder with an `mkdocs.yml` configuration file that is built with Material for MkDocs Insiders.
+    A project is defined as a folder with a `mkdocs.yml` configuration file that is built with Material for MkDocs Insiders.
 This is the only limitation to follow – the number of documentation pages or the size of your project is up to you.